V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

 [xz1]: https://shop.v1engineering.com/products/lowrider-3-metal-xz-plates
 [yz1]: https://shop.v1engineering.com/collections/lowrider-parts/products/lowrider-cnc-v3-yz-plates

- * Optional Version- You can use 58-62mm X 25mm with the option brackets.
-The wheels might provide for a smoother rider over a rough table or debris with the downside being a bit of "give" and the possibility of the Wheels steering a non parallel build.
+ * Optional Version- You can use 58-62mm X 25mm urethane wheels with the optional brackets.
+The urethane wheels might provide for a smoother ride over a rough table or debris with the downside being a bit of "give" and the possibility of the wheels steering a non parallel build.
- The bearings should be more precise and make for a more forgiving build.
+ The bearings are preferred, should be more precise and make for a more forgiving build.
 [Wheels](https://shop.v1engineering.com/collections/lowrider-parts/products/urethane-wheels)
  [Spacers](https://shop.v1engineering.com/collections/all/products/axle-spacers)

  * Brace note-  Print the end two braces with 50% infill and oriented so you can have the top facing out on each end, and the rest with 30%.
 2' wide builds need 6 total,